Video and text by Laissa Malih (Kenyan Laikipian Maasai), age 25

 Camels are used because they are resilient animals and symbolize the communities’ resilience and willingness to adapt to climate change.

 De Leeuw, J., et al. (2012).
 Benefits of Riverine Water Discharge into the Lorian Swamp, Kenya.
 Water. https://doi.org/10.3390/w4041009

-In the video, you will see Indigenous youth rapping about issues facing their communities.
+In my video of the Camel Caravan, you’ll see Indigenous youth rapping about issues facing their communities.
 The first group you’ll see are from the Indigenous community called Somali in Kenya and are rapping in the Swahili language.
 They are asking us to listen to their message: they are worried about being able to get a good education and find employment, and are asking Kenya’s politicians, and all people of good will, to help them in their struggles.

 The second group of youths are from the Indigenous communities of the Lakipiak Maasai and Samburu.
-They composed the song (in the Maasai language) while on the 2018 Camel Caravan.
-It is addressed both to the Ewaso Ng’iro River and to elders.
+They composed a song in the Maasai language while on the 2018 Camel Caravan.
+It’s addressed both to the Ewaso Ng’iro River and to elders.

 Ooh, this Ewaso Ng’iro, we no longer get water,

 I am crying, Ewaso Ng’iro, we no longer get water,

 I am asking old men of our land, who were and have been before us,